Acksout/better-audio-player/README.md

 ## Contributing

-Contributions to 808 Vault are welcome!
+Contributions to Better Audio Player are welcome!
 Here's how you can contribute:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/amazing-feature`)